Diabetes Life Insurance Cover

 Several factors can influence life insurance premiums for diabetics, including age, lifestyle habits, and illness management.

 Maintaining a healthy lifestyle can help lower premium costs for diabetics.
-Reducing body weight to achieve a BMI within the normal range, lowering alcohol consumption, and improving cardiovascular health may contribute to reducing life insurance premiums.
+Reducing body weight to achieve a normal BMI, lowering alcohol consumption, and improving cardiovascular health may help lower life insurance premiums.

-Another essential factor that can impact premiums is the management of diabetes.
+Another essential factor that can affect premiums is diabetes management.

 To demonstrate effective diabetes management, the following factors are crucial: